Darcyddx/Active-Vision/Documentation/Scrum/April/24_April.md

 ### Xi Ding
 ## What have I done?

-- Integrate the Android CameraX library to access the device camera
+- Analyzed the app’s UI layout and identified suitable areas for posture point overlays, ensuring minimal interference with core UI elements

 ## What am I doing next?

-- Focused on the initial configuration to get a camera instance
+- Design mockups for the posture point overlays, focusing on clarity and alignment with the app’s visual style

 ### Xingchen Zhang
 ## What have I done?